IN-CORE/incore-docs/manual/source/analyses/joplin_cge.md

 to produce goods and services for both domestic consumption and export; (3) the government sector that collects taxes and uses tax revenues in order to finance the provision of public services; and (4) the rest of the world.

-The output of this analysis are CSV files with domestic supply, employment and household income.
+The output of this analysis are CSV files with domestic supply, gross income, ore- and post-disaster factor demand and household count.

-**Related publications**

 **Input parameters**